Azure/multimodal-ai-llm-processing-accelerator/README.md

 - Deploy the backend Azure resources
   - To run the solution locally, you will need to create the necessary resources for all Storage, CosmosDB and Azure AI service calls (e.g. Azure Document Intelligence, Azure OpenAI etc).
 To do this, it is recommended to first deploy the solution to Azure using `azd up` and with Service Endpoints enabled for the backend services, along with public network access from your local computer.
 This will provision the necessary backend resources that can now be called by the locally running function app.
   - If using the Azure Content Understanding service in your pipelines, ensure that any changes to the analyzer schemas are updated within the Azure resource before you test your pipelines locally.
 Whenever you update any of the [Content Understanding schema definitions](/function_app/config/content_understanding_schemas.json), you can push the new definitions to the Azure resource using the [create_content_understanding_analyzers.py](function_app/create_content_understanding_analyzers.py) script or by simply running `azd provision` again (the schemas are automatically updated within the Azure resource using a [postprovision script](/azure.yaml) whenever the infrastructure is re-deployed to Azure).
-- If using the Azure Storage bindings in your pipelines (e.g. for Azure Blob Storage input trigger), you can either connect directly to an existing Azure Storage account or you can test with a locally-running Storage Account emulator.
+- If using the Azure Storage bindings in your pipelines (e.g. for Azure Blob Storage input triggers), you can either connect directly to an Azure Storage account or you can test with a locally-running Storage Account emulator.
   - To use the locally-running Storage Account emulator, you will need to install and run the Azurite emulator before you start the function server.
     - The easiest way to run the Azurite emulator is using the [Azurite VS Code extension](https://marketplace.visualstudio.com/items?itemName=Azurite.azurite).
     - Once installed, click on the buttons in the bottom right-hand corner of the VS Code window to start or stop the server (see below).
-Once clicked, the emulator will start running and you will be able to connect to it using the default connection string in the `local.settings.json` file.
+Once clicked, the emulator will start running:
     ![Azurite VS Code Extension](/docs/vscode-azurite-buttons.png)
+    - Finally, you'll need to update the parameters for the function and web apps so that they upload and read from the emulated storage account.
+      - Function App: Make sure the `AzureWebJobsStorage` parameter is set to `UseDevelopmentStorage=true` in the `function_app/local.settings.json` file.
+      - Web App: Set the `USE_LOCAL_STORAGE_EMULATOR` parameter to `"true"` in the `demo_app/.env` file.
+When set to true, this will instruct the demo app to connect using the pre-set `LOCAL_STORAGE_ACCOUNT_CONNECTION_STRING` parameter (more info [here](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage#https-connection-strings)).
-  - To connect to a live Azure Storage account, you can update the `AzureWebJobsStorage` and `AzureWebJobsFeatureFlags` settings in the `local.settings.json` file to use the live storage account settings.
+  - To connect to a Azure Storage account that is deployed in Azure, you can use the following settings:
+    - Function app - Ensure that `AzureWebJobsStorage` is **not** set within `function_app/local.settings.json`, and then set the following parameters based on the outputs in the azd .env file:
+      - `AzureWebJobsStorage__accountName` (azd output field: `storageAccountName`)
+      - `AzureWebJobsStorage__blobServiceUri` (azd output field: `storageAccountBlobUri`)
+      - `AzureWebJobsStorage__queueServiceUri` (azd output field: `storageAccountQueueUri`)
+      - `AzureWebJobsStorage__tableServiceUri` (azd output field: `storageAccountTableUri`)
+    - Web app - In your .env file, use the following parameters:
+      - Set the `USE_LOCAL_STORAGE_EMULATOR` parameter to `"false"`
+      - Set the `STORAGE_ACCOUNT_ENDPOINT` parameter to the storage account endpoint (e.g. `"https://llmprocstorageXXXXX.blob.core.windows.net/"` )
-    - If you've already deployed the solution, the connection strings will be stored in your azd environment output variables.
-These can be copied by running `azd env get-values` and then updating the `local.settings.json` file with the corresponding values.
+  - If you've already deployed the solution, the parameters required for all of the instructions above will be stored in your azd environment output variables.
+These can be copied by running `azd env get-values` and then updating `function_app/local.settings.json` and `demo_app/.env` files with the corresponding values.

 #### Function app local instructions